dedis/cothority/omniledger/Contracts.md

 - `GenesisReference`, which has the `InstanceID` of 64 x 0x00 and points to the genesis Darc
-- `Config`, which defines the basic configuration of omniledger:
+- `Config`, which defines the basic configuration of OmniLedger:
   - `Roster` is the list of all nodes participating in the consensus

 ### Spawn

-The `Config` contract can spawn new Darcs or any other type of instances that are available to omniledger.
+The `Config` contract can spawn new Darcs or any other type of instances that are available to OmniLedger.

 ### Invoke